PDF to MemoryStream C#

 Private renderer = New ChromePdfRenderer()

-' Convert the specified URL into a PDF document.
-The RenderUrlAsPdf method fetches the content from the URL
+' Convert the URL into PDF

 Private pdf As PdfDocument = renderer.RenderUrlAsPdf("https://ironpdf.com/")